microprediction/timemachines/docs/skaters.md

     from timemachines.skaters.sk.skautoarima import sk_autoarima as f
     from timemachines.skaters.simple.hypocraticensemble import quick_balanced_ema_ensemble as f

-### Importing a skater by name
-Less efficient:
+Or do it by name, which can be less efficient:

     from timemachines.skaters.localskaters import local_skater_from_name
     f = local_skater_from_name('rvr_p1_d0_q0')

-Names of skaters appear on the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/faster.html) tables.
+The names of skaters appear on the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/faster.html) tables.

 ### Using a skater

-"Skater" is a nmemonic for the arguments, although you might need only "s" and "k".
+"Skater" is a nmemonic for the non-data arguments (see [interface](https://microprediction.github.io/timemachines/interface.html)) although you might need only the first two, **s** (state) and **k** (steps ahead).
 The script [skating.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py) illustrates the usage pattern.
 Like so:

     from timemachines.skaters.simple.thinking import thinking_slow_and_fast
     import numpy as np